MichaelLogic/knowplans-education/pages/kp_main/kp_features.md

 * RSVP and Pay for admission to some events

-* [Impulse Alerts™][kp_definitions.html#impulseAlerts] will revolutionize how physical venues reach out to great local customers
+* [Impulse Alerts™][license_impulse_alerts] will revolutionize how physical venues reach out to great local customers

 * Promoter licenses provide advertising priviledges